 Prepare Your Credit for Homeownership: Zero to Twelve Weeks

-While the credit score required to qualify for a mortgage can vary depending on the lender and whether you take advantage of a government-sponsored mortgage program, you will always have a better chance of qualifying for a loan with the best rates when your credit score is good.
+The credit score required to qualify for a mortgage can vary depending on the lender and whether you take advantage of a government-sponsored mortgage program.
+However, you will always have a better chance of qualifying for a loan with the best rates when your credit is good.

-That’s why, if your credit score isn’t great, you should work on improving it before you apply for a home loan.
+That’s why, if your credit isn’t great, you should work on improving it before you apply for a mortgage.
 The most important steps you can take to improve your credit include:

 - Get a copy of your credit report and check it for errors.
-You can get a free copy of your report from all three credit reporting agencies — Experian, Equifax, and TransUnion — for free each year at AnnualCreditReport.com.
+You can get a free copy of your report from all three credit reporting agencies — Experian, Equifax, and TransUnion.
+You get one copy for free each year at AnnualCreditReport.com.

 - Pay all your bills on time.
 This is important since your payment history makes up 35% of your FICO score.

 - Pay down debt.
-Since many credit scoring models consider how much debt you have when determining your score, paying down some of your existing debt may help improve your credit score in the short-term and the long haul.
+Many credit-scoring models consider how much debt you have when determining your credit score.
+So, paying down some of your existing debt may help improve your credit in the short-term and the long haul.

 Get Pre-approved for a Mortgage: Several Days to Three Weeks